Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Inversion Algorithms

-Recall from \Cref{def:dec} that, for $d\divs N$, ${\bf x}^{(N/d)}$ is the signal ${\bf x}$ decimated in frequency space to length $N/d$,
+Recall from \cref{def:dec} that, for $d\divs N$, ${\bf x}^{(N/d)}$ is the signal ${\bf x}$ decimated in frequency space to length $N/d$,

-and, by \Cref{lem:dec_in_freq}, satisfies $\tilde{x}^{(N/d)}_k = \tilde{x}_{dk}$ for all $0 \le k < N/d$.
+and, by \cref{lem:dec_in_freq}, satisfies $\tilde{x}^{(N/d)}_k = \tilde{x}_{dk}$ for all $0 \le k < N/d$.
 Therefore, knowledge of ${\bf x}^{(N/d)}$ for some divisor $d$ is equivalent to knowing $\tilde{x}_{dk}$ for all $0 \le k < N/d$.
-We can then replace the corresponding row of \Cref{eq:ip_form} with the equivalent set of $N/d$ equations given by the matrix form of frequency decimation in \Cref{eq:matrix_form}, namely
+We can then replace the corresponding row of \cref{eq:ip_form} with the equivalent set of $N/d$ equations given by the matrix form of frequency decimation in \cref{eq:matrix_form}, namely

-This substitution is advantageous because it mitigates the stability and rank issues of \Cref{eq:ip_form}.
+This substitution is advantageous because it mitigates the stability and rank issues of \cref{eq:ip_form}.
 Replacing the complex irrational coefficients of the linear system with integer coefficients improves numerical stability.
-Indeed, while integer linear combination of $N$th roots of unity are dense in the complex numbers~\cite{myerson1986small,Buhler2000dense,barber2023small}, any integer vector ${\bf x}$ that does not satisfy \Cref{eq:ip_dec} will have an error of at least 1 (in any $p$-norm).
+Indeed, while integer linear combination of $N$th roots of unity are dense in the complex numbers~\cite{myerson1986small,Buhler2000dense,barber2023small}, any integer vector ${\bf x}$ that does not satisfy \cref{eq:ip_dec} will have an error of at least 1 (in any $p$-norm).
 Furthermore, when $d \ne N$, the substitution replaces a single equation with $N/d$ linearly independent equations, which increases the rank of the system.
-Note that the theoretical equivalence between the single row for $\tilde{x}_d$ in the original equation and the the $N/d$ substituted equations in \Cref{eq:ip_dec} only holds when ${\bf x}$ is an integer signal.
+Note that this substitution is only valid when ${\bf x}$ is an integer signal.

-For each divisor $d$ of $N$, if the decimated signal ${\bf x}^{(N/d)}$ is known, then performing the substitution in \Cref{eq:ip_dec} can improve the ILP formulation.
+For each divisor $d$ of $N$, if the decimated signal ${\bf x}^{(N/d)}$ is known, then performing the substitution in \cref{eq:ip_dec} can improve the ILP formulation.
 However, note that if $d \divs d' \divs N$, then

-by \Cref{lem:dec_in_freq}, since $\set{\tilde{x}_k : d' \divs k} \subseteq \set{\tilde{x}_k : d \divs k}$.
-Therefore, it is sufficient to only consider the prime divisors of $N$ when performing the replacements of \Cref{eq:ip_dec}.
-This work shows that the ILP in \Cref{eq:ip_form} may be written as the equivalent ILP,
+by \cref{lem:dec_in_freq}, since $\set{\tilde{x}_k : d' \divs k} \subseteq \set{\tilde{x}_k : d \divs k}$.
+Therefore, it is sufficient to only consider the prime divisors of $N$ when performing the replacements of \cref{eq:ip_dec}.
+This work shows that the ILP in \cref{eq:ip_form} may be written as the equivalent ILP,